yarikoptic/rmafni/doc/SphinxDocs/glossary.rst

       particularly useful for initial investigations, and the latter two utilize the estimated uncertainty of DT parameters to provide more robust results.

+   tractography coloration

+      In deterministic (and mini-probabilistic) tracking, default
+      tract coloration is RGB (red-green-blue) for segment orientation as follows: **red** for left-right; **green** for anterior-posterior; **blue** for inferior-superior.
+If non-RGB
+      coloration is used, then probably the distinct colors refer to connections between different pairs of ROIs.

    WM
       White matter.